How To Transcribe An Interview

 Tips For Recording Interviews

-Answer: The process of how to transcribe an interview involves looking for relevant software, choosing the right transcript format that suits your requirements, and choosing the best equipment to save and transcribe your recordings.
-In this short guide, we assume you would like to transcribe your recordings yourself but do provide some featured links at the end if you choose to outsource your transcription.
+To transcribe an interview involves looking at relevant software, choosing a preferred transcript format and using reliable equipment to save and transcribe your recordings.
+In this short guide, we assume you would like to transcribe your recordings yourself but also provide some useful outsourcing options at the end if you choose to outsource your transcription.